Municipal Code Violations in Los Angeles, California

 A municipal code misdemeanor is exactly like a state law misdemeanor in that a conviction of a municipal code misdemeanor will be logged as a criminal conviction on your permanent criminal record and may subject you to common criminal law sanctions like summary probation and fines.

-Fortunately, the vast majority of municipal code violations may also be charged as infractions, so judges frequently reduce municipal code misdemeanors to their corresponding infraction.
-An infraction is a crime which can only be punished by a fine not to exceed $250
+Fortunately, the vast majority of municipal code violations may also be charged as infractions, so judges frequently reduce municipal code misdemeanors to their corresponding infractions.
+An infraction is a crime which can only be punished by a fine not to exceed $250.

-Because every city and county in California have such misdemeanors, it is impossible to provide an inclusive list, however, you will find that municipal codes frequently control and criminalize things like
+In every city and county in California have such misdemeanors, it is impossible to provide an inclusive list, however, you will find that municipal codes frequently control and criminalize things like:

 - Loud noise in public spaces

 - Public decency (nudity)

 - Uses of public land and roads